Skip to main content

 BioLock Active is a product of Time Alchemy Consulting (Pty) Ltd — a South African company that engineers practical systems by studying how nature already solves problems.

 This product began on our own homestead.
-We had 20 chickens, 4 dogs, and a persistent fly problem.
-We'd been using mealworm frass in our garden for years, but it wasn't until we applied it to dog waste in a sealed bucket that we saw what it could really do.
+We had 16 chickens, 2 turkeys, 4 dogs, and a persistent fly problem.
+We'd been using mealworm frass in our garden for years, but it wasn't until we applied it to dog and chicken/turkey waste that we saw what it could really do.

 The observation became an experiment.
 The experiment became a system.
 And now we're sharing it.